jonbrunt/Tic-Tac-Toe/README.md

-# Tic_Tac_Toe
+# Tic-Tac-Toe
-A Tic-Tac-Toe app wherein the user plays the computer.
-It is written in plain HTML, CSS, and vanilla JS.
-The app allows the user to choose X's or O's, the option to reset during the game, automatic reset after a game over/results viewing period, and the computer playing against the user "smartly" via AI.
-The AI is implemented using a variation of the minimax algorithm theory, and basic logic.
+A Tic-Tac-Toe app for the user versus the computer.
+It is written in plain HTML, CSS, and vanilla JavaScript.
+The app allows the user to choose X's or O's, the option to reset during the game, automatic reset after a game over and results viewing period.
+Basic artificial intelligence is implemented to make the game "unbeatable".
+The AI is implemented using a variation of minimax algorithm theory, and other basic logic.